 As noted by the 2014 Contra Costa Housing Element, single-family homes are the dominant housing type in the county.
 In unincorporated areas of the county, single-family units comprise nearly 80% of the entire housing stock.
 Multifamily units and mobile homes comprise 14% and 6% of total housing units, respectively.
 Adequate affordable housing is a challenge in the county, with an estimated 45% of households (74% of extremely-low income, 65% of very low-income, and 48% of low-income households) spending more than one-third of their incomes on housing.
-Although countywide median income has decreased since 2012, both rental costs and home prices have increased due to low vacancy rates and increasing regional housing demand (Contra Costa County 2014).
+Both rental costs and home prices have increased in recent years due to low vacancy rates and increasing regional housing demand (Contra Costa County 2014).